li-ch/resume/content/home/teaching.md

 - Software Engineer in Tencent (Jun 2015-Now)
 - Technology Analyst in Royal Bank of Scotland (Jun - Aug, 2010)

-I am a teaching assistant for the following courses at HKUST:
+I have been a teaching assistant for the following courses at HKUST:

 - COMP 3511 - Operating Systems
 - COMP 4621 - Computer Communication Networks I